illinois-cs241/illinois-cs241.github.io/_docs/know_your_tools.md

 make clean
 ```

-* Compile a debugable version of your code that you can use gdb on:
+* Compile a debug-able version of your code that you can use gdb on:

 ```console
 make debug